 To control adverse environmental effects, the Swiss constitution incorporated Protection of the Alps in 1994.
 Previously during 1992, Die Neuen Eisenbahn-Alpentransversalen (NEAT) or the New Rail Link through the Alps (NRLA) programme was approved for building two base tunnels.
 These were to be relatively level alignments at lower levels than previous tunnels through the massif on the BLS Lötschberg and SBB Gotthard routes.

-Commercial operations through the partially fitted out 34.6km (21.5 mile) Lötschberg base tunnel began in December 2007.
+Commercial operations through the partially fitted-out 34.6km (21.5 miles) Lötschberg base tunnel began in December 2007.

-Controls on road freight were only deemed acceptable by surrounding EU countries if better rail infrastructure was created, notably at the Lötschberg and Gotthard pinch points.
+Controls on road freight were only deemed acceptable by surrounding EU countries if there was improved rail infrastructure, notably at the Lötschberg and Gotthard pinch points.
 Even with access to dedicated Rollende Landstrasse (RoLa) trains for transit of complete heavy goods vehicles, both north-south routes had long, slow climbs at either side of tunnels at the respective summits and capacity was limited.
 The NEAT projects were aimed at removing the main limiting factors for the introduction of more, faster and longer trains on the key Rotterdam-Milan rail corridor.

-A 100% Swiss Federal Railways (SBB) subsidiary, AlpTransit Gotthard, was established in May 1998 to deliver the project for the 57km (35.4 mile) Gotthard Base Tunnel.
-Construction is split into five sections, each with a designated consortium, from the north being: Erstfeld (ARGE AGN), Amsteg (ARGE AGN), Sedrun (ARGE Transco-Sedrun), Faido (ARGE TAT) and Bodio (ARGE TAT).
+A 100% Swiss Federal Railways (SBB) subsidiary, AlpTransit Gotthard, was established in May 1998 to deliver the project for the 57km (35.4 miles) Gotthard Base Tunnel.
+Construction was split into five sections, each with a designated consortium, from the north being: Erstfeld (ARGE AGN), Amsteg (ARGE AGN), Sedrun (ARGE Transco-Sedrun), Faido (ARGE TAT) and Bodio (ARGE TAT).

 By March 2010, about 94.7% of the planned 151.84km of tunnels, related galleries and passages were excavated.